-US Drug Test Centers is a nationwide drug & alcohol testing company that provides complete workplace testing programs.
-Our company can review with your team what the best workplace program would be.
-We provide all workplace testing services such as instant urine drug testing, lab based urine drug testing, hair drug testing, alcohol testing, random drug & alcohol testing programs, drug-free workplace policy manuals, online drug test supervisor trainings and more!
+US Drug Test Centers is a nationwide drug and alcohol testing company that provides complete workplace testing programs.
+We offer a number of workplace testing services, including instant urine drug testing, lab-based urine drug testing, hair drug testing, and alcohol/EtG testing.

 Instant and Urine Drug Testing

-Employers in Nevada, Florida, Texas, Colorado, Georgia, Idaho, Maine, Nebraska, South Dakota and others are using instant drug testing or point of collection testing (POCT) for their pre-employment drug testing programs.
-Many employers use instant on site drug testing for random drug testing at company facilities.
+Employers in Nevada, Florida, Texas, Colorado, Georgia, Idaho, Maine, Nebraska, South Dakota, and other states are using instant drug testing, or point of collection testing (POCT), for their pre-employment and random drug testing programs.

-Employer programs can be set up so that the employer representative can electronically order the instant drug test for a candidate located anywhere in the country and an e-mail order form is sent to the candidate.
+Employer programs can be set up so that the designated employer representative can electronically order the instant drug test for a candidate located anywhere in the country, and an e-mail order form is sent to the candidate.
 Express Results Online is an instant, online, urine drug testing solution from Quest Diagnostics specially designed for employers who need to make fast, informed business decisions based upon the results of their drug tests.
 LabCorp performs rapid tests at most of its specimen collection labs nationwide.
-LabCorp's rapid test process or RADAR program involves the collector running an initial screen on site at the point of collection.
+LabCorp's rapid test process, or RADAR, program involves the collector running an initial screen on-site at the point of collection.

 If instant urine drug testing is not available in your area, we can set up your company with a urine lab-based drug test with an MRO (Medical Review Officer) review.
 These tests can be scheduled electronically, and negative results normally come back within 24-48 business hours.